 Environmental organisations (e.g. environmental agencies, energy agencies, NGOs)

-Education and research institutes (e.g. universities, research centres)
+Education and research institutions (e.g. universities, research centres)

-Other actors of relevance to regional development policies
+Other organisations of relevance to regional development policies

-Note that certain specific activities of the programme, in particular of the Policy learning platform, may focus on a more limited sub-set of these target groups, in particular the core target groups.
+Some specific programme activities, in particular of its Policy Learning Platform, may focus on sub-set of these target groups, in particular the core target groups.
 Further details on the nature of the involvement of these target groups in projects and in platform activities will be specified in the programme manual.

 Regional stakeholder group

-As described in 2.1.1.1., project partners shall engage with a regional stakeholder group.
+As described in 2.1.2. point 1, project partners must set-up and work closely with a regional stakeholder group.
 Members of these stakeholder groups could come from the target groups mentioned above (provided they are not partner in the project) as well as from other relevant categories, including SMEs and other relevant private sector bodies.

 Eligible beneficiaries

-Beneficiaries eligible to receive funding from Interreg Europe should be from one of the following categories:
+The following categories of beneficiary will be eligible to receive funding from Interreg Europe:

 Public authorities